Case studies

 Heart rate measured for up to 9 months

 Researchers at Max Planck Institute of Animal Behavior have quantified the long-term energetic costs of migratory and resident populations of the common Blackbird (Turdus merula) using Star-Oddi DST micro-HRT (Heart Rate and Temperature) data loggers.
 The energetic costs are calculated from heart rate and temperature measurements made in a 9 month period.
 The results are published in two publications listed below.
-The findings have been covered extensively in the New York Times.
+The findings have been covered extensively in the New York Times and Newsweek.

 Unprecedented insight into energy cost of migration and overwintering strategies